 U.S. Postal Service mail is delivered daily to academic departments.
-Printing, mailing, package services and the campus lost and found department are located in the lower floor of Coffman Hall.
+Package services and the campus lost and found department are located in the ITS media office in the Union building.
+Hours are posted on the office door.

 Motor vehicles and bicycles